 Small cell facilities shall be designed to blend with and be camouflaged in relation to the structure upon which they are located (e.g.: painted to match the structure or same material and color as adjacent utility poles).
 To the greatest degree possible, support equipment shall be located underground.

-Relocation and Removal

-All facilities in Town right-of-way or easements shall be removed and/or relocated at the applicant’s expense in the event the Town’s use of the right-of-way or easement precludes the continued presence of such facilities.

 Permitting and Shot Clocks

 All small cell facilities and networks shall be reviewed pursuant to the procedure within this Section 5.2.11.
 Small cell facilities and networks shall also make application for a permit for work in the right-of-way, as applicable.
 The Town may accept applications for a small cell network, provided each small cell facility shall be separately reviewed.
 The Town may take up to ninety days to process a complete application.
 Once determined to be complete by the Community Development Department, an application to locate a small cell facility shall be acted upon: (a) within sixty days, for a facility collocating on an existing structure; or (b) within ninety days, for a facility locating on a new site or structure.
 For purposes of this subsection, an application to locate a small cell facility means and includes all applications for Town-approvals necessary to locate and operate said facility.

-Indemnification

-The operator of a small cell facility which is permitted to locate on a Town right-of-way or easement or on a Town-owned utility pole, traffic signal or other structure owned by the Town, or within a Town-owned right-of-way or easement, shall, as a condition of permit approval, indemnify the Town from and against all liability and claims arising as a result of that location or attachment, including repair and replacement of damaged poles and equipment, in a form approved by the Town attorney.

-Bonding

-All permits for location of small cell facilities on real property not owned by the small cell permittee shall include as a condition of approval a bond, in form approved by the Town attorney, to guarantee payment for any damages to the real property and removal of the facility upon its abandonment.

 Permit Timing and Expiration